Toyota Corolla: Fifth generation (E80; 1983)

-A sloping front bonnet and a contemporary sharp-edged, no-frills style was brought in during May 1983.
+A sloping front hood and a contemporary sharp-edged, no-frills style was brought in during May 1983.
 The new 1839 cc 1C diesel engine was added to the range with the E80 Series.
 From 1985, re-badged E80 Sprinters were sold in the U.S. as the fifth-generation Chevrolet Nova.
 Fuel injection was introduced as an extra cost option internationally.
+A short hatchback and a five-door liftback were new bodystyles for the Corolla, with the hatchback added mainly to target export markets like Australia and Europe.

 Most models now used the front-wheel drive layout except the AE85 and AE86, which were to be the last Corollas offered in the rear-wheel drive or FR layout.
 The AE85 and AE86 chassis codes were also used for the Sprinter (including the Sprinter Trueno).
 The Sprinter was nearly identical to the Corolla, differing only by minor body styling changes such as pop-up headlights.

 This generation was made until 1990 in Venezuela.